UFC Star Paige VanZant’s Bikini Photo Gets Blasted By Instagram Users

-Paige VanZant showed off her athletic figure and sexy curves earlier this year when she was featured in the 2019 Sports Illustrated Swimsuit Edition.
+Paige VanZant showed off her athletic figure and sexy curves earlier this year when she was featured in the 2019 Sports Illustrated: Swimsuit Edition.
 Since the issue came out in May, the UFC fighter has been using her Instagram page to share different photos and videos from the photo shoot captured by Walter Chin in Puerto Vallarta, Mexico.

 However, it seems like her social media fans are tired of seeing her bikini photos on their feed, mainly because they follow her to see UFC-related content.
 In addition, other followers seemed to take an issue with the fact that VanZant identifies as a Christian, which they find incompatible with the racy photos and videos that arose from her shoot with Sports Illustrated.

 This sentiment was heightened in this most recent photo because a tattoo that many believe depicts an ichthus is visible on VanZant’s ribcage, next to her chest.

 “Is…. that…. a..
 Jesus-Fish? lol.
 I don’t know if ‘He’ would approve of this photo. haha.
 That being said; it’s ok in my ‘book’, if you will,” one user wrote.
 The comment was liked by more than 30 other users, suggesting several people agree with this sentiment.